GM to recall 249,260 midsize SUVs for fire hazard

 GM dealers will replace the driver's master power window switch on Chevrolet, GMC and Buick models.

-Saab and Isuzu owners can call the manufacturers' customer service centers or the NHTSA safety hotline.
+Saab and Isuzu owners can call the manufacturers' customer service centres or the NHTSA safety hotline.

 (Reporting by Paul Lienert in Detroit; Editing by Lisa Von Ahn and Maureen Bavdek)